Episode 11 – Chief Designer

 The Lava Tube — Under The Ridge

-Your Dad was one – – as I still am.
+Your dad was one —— as I still am.

-Jaak: But…but… that can’t be right – my Dad’s a mining engineer – he always has been!
+Jaak: But… but that can’t be right — my Dad’s a mining engineer — he always has been!

-…and my Dad hates modern high tech stuff!
-I’ve only just got him to flick a switch on a 12 volt power supply!
+…And my Dad hates modern high-tech stuff!
+I’ve only just got him to flick a switch on a 12-volt power supply!

-Layan gave a toothy grin
+Layan gave a small, toothy grin.

 I am the Chief Designer.